ipums/ipums.github.io/_drafts/big-data-on-a-laptop-tools-and-strategies-part-2.md

 	nthreads=4,
 	columns=['PERWT','YEAR', 'OCC2010', 'TRANWORK'])
 ```

+With a dataset the size of our example (17 million rows, 82 columns) we get only a 25% speedup because a lot of time is spend moving data around in memory and  doing I/O; the meoverhead dominates;  However with a dataset one hundred times as large you'd see nearly a 4x speedup.

 To go beyond this limited (but important) optimization and harness all your cores and larger data while staying in Python check out  <a href="http://dask.pydata.org/en/latest/"> Dask.</a> And if you want to scale up your Pandas programs without making code changes take a look at <a href="https://rise.cs.berkeley.edu/blog/pandas-on-ray/"> Pandas on Ray.</a>